Infrastructure

 Virtual Machines

-We use an all virtual architecture using DigitalOcean "Droplets" as Kubernetes nodes.
+We use an all-virtual architecture using DigitalOcean "Droplets" as Kubernetes nodes.
 These Droplets are provisioned automatically by the Kubernetes control plane.
-There are typically multiple nodes with 4 dedicated vCPU and 8 GB of memory each.
+There are typically multiple nodes with 4 vCPUs and 8 GB of memory each.
 The total number of nodes can be scaled up or down based on overall demand.

 Kubernetes